 In relation to one of sessions with students, as noted above, in my experience they very rarely work and usually we do not see any changes to the way students organise or manage themselves.
 However, having said that these sessions can still be discussed as an option.
 Usually when one off sessions occur they are with past students and used to reinforce particular skills or strategies or to work with a student to address a specific issue, exam preparation or planning.

 In my experience, junior students usually need more regular sessions where as senior students usually need an average of 4-6 to teach them the necessary skills, tools and strategies.
 From there we might get together prior to and after exams and sometimes just to check in, maybe once a term to see they are on track.

 How do sessions work?

-All sessions run for 30 minutes or 1 hour and are usually conducted virtually so students can be located anywhere around the country or overseas.
-In our experience, virtual sessions these days are as good as face to face sessions due to the technology available with the use of google docs, spreadsheets and screen sharing.
+All sessions run for 30 minutes or 1 hour and are conducted virtually so students can be located anywhere around the country or overseas.
+In our experience, virtual sessions these days are as good as face to face sessions due to the technology available with the use of zoom and screen sharing.
 The sessions are very interactive and students are encouraged to be involved.

 A student session typically includes:

-- review of habits and how they are tracking – from the outset a student determines the habits they wish to change and at each session we track these using a habits graph and have a discussion on how they are following through or not and what is or isn’t working for them.
+- review of habits/actions and how they are tracking – from the outset a student determines the habits they wish to change and for some students at each session we track these using a habits graph and have a discussion on how they are following through or not and what is or isn’t working for them.